opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud/credit-card-fraud.md

 Just check the 'Make deployed available via an external route' checkbox and then press "Configure" at the bottom.

-Finally, we will deply the model, to do that, press the "Deploy model" button which is in the same place that "Configure Model" was before.
+Finally, we will deploy the model, to do that, press the "Deploy model" button which is in the same place that "Configure Model" was before.
 We need to fill out a few settings here:

 - **Name**: credit card fraud
 - **Model framework**: onnx-1 - Since we saved the model as ONNX in the [model training section](#3-train-the-model)
 - **Model location**:
     - **Name**: `mlflow-connection`
     - **Folder path**: This is the full path we can see in the MLFlow interface from the end of the [previous section](#4-view-the-model-in-mlflow).
 In my case it's `1/b86481027f9b4b568c9efa3adc01929f/artifacts/models/`.
     Beware that we only need the last part, which looks something like: `1/..../artifacts/models/`
     ![MLFlow Model Path](img/MLFlow_Model_Path.png)

 ![Deployment Model Options](img/Deployment_Model_Options.png)

 Press Deploy and wait for it to complete.
 It will show a green checkmark when done.
 You can see the status here:

 ![Deployment Status](img/Deployment_Status.png)